 Operable

 For “Operable,” websites must work well with a keyboard or other devices.
-This means buttons and menus can be used without a mouse.
-Designers should also make it easy to move around the site, including adding special links for quick navigation.
+This means buttons and menus can be used without the need for a mouse.
+Designers should also make it easy to navigate the site, including adding special links for quick access.

 Understandable

 For “Understandable,” headings must be clear and follow a logical order.
 This helps screen reader users follow along.
-Forms must be easy to fill out, with clear labels and instructions.
-Error messages should be helpful and specific.
+Forms must be easy to complete, with clear labels and concise instructions.
+Error messages should be clear and concise, providing helpful and specific information.

 Robust

 For “Robust,” custom elements must meet accessibility standards.
 This means each part of the site should have clear states.
-Status messages should alert users without moving their focus.
-This includes messages about search results and shopping cart updates.
+Status messages should alert users without requiring them to shift their focus.
+This includes messages about search results and updates to your shopping cart.

-By following the WCAG principles, you can make your e-commerce site accessible to many.
-This meets legal requirements and improves the shopping experience, leading to happier customers and a wider reach.
+By following the WCAG principles, you can make your e-commerce site accessible to a wider audience.
+This meets legal requirements and enhances the shopping experience, resulting in happier customers and a broader customer base.

 As an e-commerce entrepreneur, I face a world that’s always changing.
-New products and updates come in often, making it challenging to maintain an affordable ecommerce website accessible to all users.
+New products and updates arrive frequently, making it challenging to maintain an affordable e-commerce website that is accessible to all users.
 But I’ve learned that building an inclusive site is a journey, not just a task.

 Starting this journey might seem tough, but it’s crucial.
 It helps me meet legal standards and reach a big, new market.
 The World Health Organization says about 1 billion people, or 15% of the world, have disabilities.
-This is a chance to grow my business and make online shopping better for everyone.
+This is an opportunity to grow my business and enhance the online shopping experience for everyone.

-By starting this journey, I’m doing the right thing and setting my business up for success.
+By embarking on this journey, I’m doing the right thing and positioning my business for success.
 Let’s work together to make online shopping better for everyone.

 The Web Content Accessibility Guidelines (WCAG) have four main rules.
 These rules help make websites that everyone can use.
 They cover things like seeing, using, understanding, and being strong.

 Accessibility is not just a rule; it’s good for business.
 It helps sites look better, get more visitors, and do well.
-Let’s talk if you want to improve your site for everyone.
+Let’s discuss how to improve your site for everyone.

-Making your e-commerce website ADA-compliant is key to reaching all customers, avoiding legal issues, and improving user experience.
-Incorporating A/B Testing for E-commerce Design can help ensure that accessibility features are effective and user-friendly.
+Making your e-commerce website ADA-compliant is crucial for reaching all customers, avoiding legal issues, and enhancing the user experience.
+Incorporating A/B Testing for E-Commerce Design can help ensure that accessibility features are effective and user-friendly.
 By following essential tips, such as adding alt text to images, ensuring keyboard navigation, and optimizing for screen readers, you can make your online store welcoming to everyone.

-Let’s explore some crucial steps to make your site ADA-compliant and accessible while also using A/B testing to improve the design for all users continuously.
+Let’s explore some crucial steps to make your site ADA-compliant and accessible while also using A/B testing to continuously improve the design for all users.

 Add Alt Text to Meaningful Images